jefmark/base-quest-milestones/README.md

 MIT License.

+## Asset License Notice

+The source code is released under the MIT License.

-are provided for this project and demo use.
+NFT images, artwork, logos, and visual assets in public/nft/ are provided for this project and demo use.
 Unless otherwise stated, the artwork remains owned by the project creator and should not be reused as standalone commercial artwork without permission.